-The Holmes County Education Foundation (HCEF)
+The Holmes County Education & Community Foundation (HCECF)

 HCEF was created in 1989 by a generous donor with the goal of encouraging further education for the residents of Holmes County.
-Holmes County Education Foundation is a 501 (c) (3) charitable organization.
-EIN # 34-1631041.
+In 2021, HCEF was expanded to become a community foundation, connecting resources with need to improve the quality of life in Holmes County.
+Holmes County Education & Community Foundation is a 501(c)(3) charitable organization.
+EIN #88-0663552

-A trust was formed to generate income to help fulfill this goal.
 The original trustees included John Waltman, James McGuire, Richard Maxwell, and Judge Robert Hines.
-The present Board of Trustees includes: Matt Campbell, David Coil, Craig Hershberger, Judge Thomas Lee, Laurel Miller, Roger Proper, Jr., Garrett Roach, Michael Taylor, and John Waltman.
-Shasta Mast is the Executive Director, and Ashley Doty is the Scholarship Program Manager.The mission of the Holmes County Education Foundation is to “strengthen our community by helping Holmes County residents pursue further education opportunities.”Since 1991, over $10,700,000 has been granted for the betterment of Holmes County youth and adults.
+The present Board of Trustees includes: Matt Campbell, Craig Hershberger, Judge Thomas Lee, Shasta Mast, Roger Proper, Jr., Garrett Roach, Michael Taylor, and John Waltman.
+Holley Johnson is the Executive Director, and Ashley Doty is the Scholarship Program Manager.
+Since 1991, over $12,000,000 has been granted for the betterment of Holmes County youth and adults.
 This has been accomplished by the awarding of college scholarships, professional development grants, Amish Vocational Training grants, Senior Series grants, and assistance to the Holmes County College Access Program.
+By the fall of 2025, community grants will be available for application for Holmes County organizations seeking to benefit and improve the quality of life of our residents

 Who do we fund?